-There are a total of 12 Townhouses - three are Graduate Housing, seven are undergraduate and two house professional staff.
+There are a total of 12 Townhouses - ten are designated for undergraduate housing and two house professional staff.
 The apartments are actually a series of shared two-bedroom, three person Townhouses (a shared-two person bedroom and a private-one person bedroom).
 Each Townhouse comes fully furnished with a common living room, kitchen, dining area, bathroom and two bedrooms.
 Each bedroom is furnished with twin extra-long bed, desk, desk chair, and a bureau per person.
 There is plenty of closet space.
 The apartments are fully carpeted with the exception of the bedrooms which have hardwood floors.

 The Townhouses are two-story apartments with individual entrances.
 The first floor has a 330-square-foot kitchen, dining area, living room and 1/2 bath with laundry services.
-On the second floor are both bedrooms (165 sq. ft - shared bedroom and 115 sq ft - private bedroom), full bathroom, and linen closet.
-There is a special selection process for the undergraduate townhouses and prioritty is given to those students with senior status.
+On the second floor are both bedrooms (165 sq. ft - shared bedroom and 115 sq. ft. - private bedroom), full bathroom, and linen closet.
+There is a special selection process for the undergraduate townhouses and priority is given to those students with senior status.

-The staff of the Almeida Apartments is comprised of one Coordinator of Residence Education, one Graduate Assistant, one Head Resident Assistant, and six Resident Assistants.
+The staff of the Almeida Apartments is comprised of one Coordinator of Residence Education, one Graduate Assistant, one Head Resident Assistant and seven Resident Assistants.
 The Coordinator of Residence Education serves to oversee the day-to-day operation of the complex, including supervision of the residence hall staff.
 The Graduate Assistant lives in the flats and assists the department with graduate and law housing.
-The six RAs live 2-each in the three apartment buildings, and the Head Resident Assistant lives in the flats.
+The seven RAs and HRA live 2-each in the three apartment buildings and the flats.